Setting up push notifications

 If you want to use your own FirebaseMessagingService

-implementation in your app, then the Zendesk SDK for Android provides a set of convenience methods for handling push notifications.
+implementation, the Zendesk SDK provides convenience methods for handling push notifications.

 Displaying a push notification from Messaging